1. What type of health testing do you do?

 If there are more than 4 puppies of one sex, and not enough of the other, those who are flexible about the sex will have an opportunity for those puppies.

 A $ 500 deposit + a signed contract is required to reserve your puppy.

 4. Do you breed your dogs back to back, or skip seasons?

 For the most part we do believe that back to back breeding is to prefer.
-Most reproductive vets say that it is better to breed back to back than to skip seasons and then continue to breed girls when they are older.
+Current Science is now proving that it is better to breed back to back than to skip seasons and then continue to breed girls when they are older.
 But this kind of decision is made on a case by case basis by our Vet.